 Playing music could be good for your hearing

-Less background noise throughout a persons life can lead to problems.
+Surprisingly, less background noise throughout a person’s life can lead to problems.
 The reason behind this is the under-stimulation of the central auditory system.
 Here are a few hearing healthcare facts related to reduced long term exposure to competing noise.

-- Another issue related to less hearing stimulation is the length of time it takes for people experiencing hearing loss to treat the condition with hearing aids.
-The longer a person with hearing loss postpones getting hearing aids, the more difficult it is to adjust to the newfound, loud noises they can now hear.
+Another issue related to less hearing stimulation is the length of time it takes for people experiencing hearing loss to treat the condition with hearing aids.
+The longer a person with hearing loss delays getting hearing aids, the more difficult it is to adjust to the new, loud noises they can now hear.
 The adjustment to amplification is harder due to the ongoing lack of stimulation.

 This is why it is crucial to address your hearing loss.
-The longer you live with lower levels of hearing, the more accustomed you become, and the harder it is to adjust to better hearing with the use of hearing aids.
-It is possible that without the stimulation within the auditory system, that hearing levels that could once be somewhat maintained with hearing aids is not possible later.
+The longer you live with lower levels of hearing, the harder it is to adjust to better hearing with the use of hearing aids.
+It is possible that without the stimulation within the auditory system, hearing levels that could once be somewhat maintained with hearing aids is permanently lost.